hsm_greatest_failed_art.epI

 Hi stranger,

-Avoid the trap of not thinking critically:
+Avoid the trap of not reasoning:

-āPerfection of means and confusion of goals seemāāāin my opinionāāāto characterize our age.āā
+“Perfection of means and confusion of goals seem – in my opinion – to characterize our age.”

-āāAlbert Einstein, Out of My Later Years, 1950
+– Albert Einstein, Out of My Later Years, 1950

 (From the series Great Ideas of Western Man)

-You can growā and never grow up.
+You can grow, and never grow up.
 The world deprived of wisdom is like quick sand.
-Donāt get trapped in NeverNever land.
+Don’t get stuck in NeverNever land.
 Wake up and step into the light.
+Exercise your reasoning to remember your why because if you remember your why, you will survive!

-You were in labor for over 3 hundred109 hours for weeks in the amber light, hungry, possessed, postponing-plans, telling love hold on while spitting words with numb wrists on a page for you to wake up remember who you are.
-You made over 1000+ edits from start to present, and I want you to keep editing these ideas until itās all in printāuntil you feel it.
-Never stop becoming.
+I’m so proud of you.
+You were in labor for hundreds116 of hours in the amber light, hungry, possessed, postponing all, saying hold on—this is for me—while spitting words with numb wrists for you to always return to who you are; to discover who you are becoming.
+You made over 1000+ edits, start to present, and you must keep editing these ideas until it’s in print—until you feel it.
+Don’t forget that moment of completion.

 your why,